After a bunch of visits to Japan over the years, I’ve put together this Japanese temple & shrine guide to help you find the best ones!

 More Japanese Shrine & Temple Guides

-Don’t forget to check out my complete Japan Travel Guide with more tips, info, and photos!
+Don’t forget to check out my complete travel guide on the best things to do in Japan, where you can find more tips, info, and photos!